einomi/frontenso-11ty-starter/README.md

 ```

 The images should be kept inside the `src/images/sprites` in `png` format.

+## {% image %} Nunjucks tag

+This tag allows generating AVIF and WebP images.
+It also creates srcset sizes automatically based on the given max width (the 3rd argument) and widths in the `.eleventy.js` config file.

 ## Inlining raster or svg images into HTML